-The cash assistance and food stamp programs are essential to providing for the health and welfare of some of Michigan's poorest citizens, and they need to be run as efficiently and cost-effectively as possible in order to do the greatest good for a vulnerable population.
-It stands to reason, then, that the state should do all it can to ensure that eligible recipients are awarded the assistance they need and that no one is able to receive more aid than that to which he or she is entitled.
+The TANF and food stamp programs are essential to providing for the health and welfare of some of Michigan's poorest citizens, and they need to be run as efficiently and cost-effectively as possible in order to do the greatest good for a vulnerable population.
+It stands to reason, then, that the State should do all it can to ensure that eligible recipients are awarded the assistance they need and that no one is able to receive more aid in the form of TANF or food stamps than that to which he or she is entitled.

-By requiring finger imaging, the bill would enable the state to apprehend recipients who "double-dipped" on their aid by collecting assistance under dual or multiple identities.
+By requiring finger imaging, the bill would enable the State to apprehend TANF and food stamp recipients who "double-dipped" on their aid by collecting assistance under dual or multiple identities.
 Moreover, the bill could be expected to deter people from fraudulently applying for assistance in the first place, since an applicant would know that his or her finger image would be checked against other recipients.
-Indeed, each of the states that has enacted similar legislation reportedly experienced a decrease in applications for assistance.
-This approach has been successfully undertaken in several other states, mostly those with larger populations.
-If Michigan and Ohio -which apparently also is considering finger imaging legislation -adopted these requirements, approximately 80 percent of the nation's welfare recipients reportedly would be covered by finger imaging requirements.
+Indeed, each of the states that has enacted similar legislation reportedly experienced a decrease in applications for assistance. approach has been successfully undertaken in several other states, mostly those with larger populations.
+If Michigan and Ohio, which apparently also is considering finger imaging legislation. adopted these requirements, approximately 80% of the nation's welfare recipients reportedly would be covered by finger imaging requirements.
 This is an idea whose time has come in Michigan's continuing welfare reform efforts.

-There is little, if any, evidence that receiving assistance under multiple identities is a problem in Michigan.
-According to the FIA, 92 percent of the fraud that is committed by assistance recipients is in the area of under-reporting of assets.
-In addition, although welfare assistance application rates have fallen in states that have implemented finger imaging requirements, it is unclear what effect the requirement has had on the Caseloads have dropped welfare population. significantly in Michigan, too, without a finger imaging requirement.
+Response: There is little, if any, evidence that receiving assistance under multiple identities is a problem in Michigan.
+According to the FIA, 92% of the fraud that is committed by assistance recipients is in the area of under reporting of assets.
+In addition, although welfare assistance application rates have fallen in states that have implemented finger imaging requirements, it is unclear what effect the requirement has had on the welfare population.
+Caseloads have dropped significantly in Michigan, too, without a finger imaging requirement.
 The decreases are more likely due to the strong economy and welfare reforms such as work and education requirements.
-Furthermore, if a recipient must work or go to school in order to collect public assistance, he or she is not likely to attempt to apply for benefits twice.
+Furthermore, if a recipient must work or go to school in order to collect public assistance. he or she is not likely to attempt to apply for benefits twice.